GCT Enable Awards (UBS Achievement) 2022 Awardees

 He is nominated by Ms Rachel Nip Oi Ting.

 Navin, 35 years old, was diagnosed with cerebral palsy at birth.
-Through engagement and dialogues with stakeholders and government agencies, he helped in the advent of wheelchair accessible public transport which facilitates daily travelling for himself and other persons with disabilities today.
+In his teenage years, Navin continued the pioneering efforts of social service agencies such as SPD and HWA by participating in engagements and dialogues with transport agencies to advocate for wheelchair accessible public transport.
+Together with the agencies, Navin helped in the advent of wheelchair accessible public transport which facilitates daily travelling for himself and other persons with disabilities today.

 He is nominated by Land Transport Authority of Singapore.